Isle of Wight Guru

 Day by Day guide to the Isle of Wight Coastal Path

-Here's my summary of the 6 day Isle of Wight coastal path guide from the Official Tourism people.
+Here's my summary of the six day Isle of Wight coastal path guide from the Official Tourism people.
 I'll link directly to them along with my advice on what to expect.
 This route is anticlockwise.

 Day 1 - Cowes to Yarmouth (16 miles)